MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/how-to-export-and-import-encryption-keys.md

 You can encrypt data on the FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--[!INCLUDE[nav_server](../BusinessFunctionality/IntegratingWithMicrosoftOffice/includes/nav_server_md.md)] --> --> instance by generating new encryption keys or importing or changing existing encryption keys that you enable on the server instance.

 > [!NOTE]
 >  If FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--[!INCLUDE[dyn_nav](../ApplicationDesign/includes/dyn_nav_md.md)] --> --> is configured with multiple service tiers \([!INCLUDE[nav_server](../BusinessFunctionality/IntegratingWithMicrosoftOffice/includes/nav_server_md.md)] instances\), then you must first enable encryption on one server instance and then export the key so it can be imported to another server instance where you enable encryption.
-You cannot generate different keys within one multiple\-server instance environment.
+You cannot generate different keys within one multiple-server instance environment.

 ## Exporting an Encryption Key
  You export an encryption key to make a copy of the key or so that it can be imported on another server instance.
 Exporting an encryption key stores the encryption key that is used by the current server instance to a file on your computer or network.